 - Peel the skin of and cut in quarters, remove the stems, take the seeds out and cut in cubes

-- Then add 1tbsp olive oil and 2 halved and peeled garlic cloves to a pan
+- Then add 1tbsp olive oil and the garlic cloves to a pan

-- Pour in the tomatoes and a handful fresh basil to it and cook over medium heat
+- Pour in the tomatoes and a handful fresh basil and cook on medium heat

-- Using the tomato water add another pinch of salt, bring to the boil again and add the spaghetti
+- Use the water you boiled the tomatoes in and add another pinch of salt, bring to the boil again and add the spaghetti

-- Meanwhile still the tomato sauce and Press tomatoes and garlic with a fork or small wooden spoon to obtain a smooth sauce
+- Meanwhile stir the tomato sauce and press tomatoes and garlic with a fork or small wooden spoon to obtain a smooth sauce

 You can easily make an Arrabiata with only some slight variations.